Sapienza-University-Rome/ADM/2021/Homework_5/README.md

  - Two different intervals of time (disjoint or not), which will lead to two different graphs, _G\_1_ (associated to interval 1) and _G\_2_ (associated to interval 2)
  - Two users which are unique to each interval of time (_user\_1_ only appears in interval 1, while _user\_2_ only appears in interval 2)

- The function should return the minimum number of links (considering their weights) required to disconnect the two graphs.
+ The function should return the minimum number of links (considering their weights) required to disconnect the two users.

 ## 3. Implementation of the frontend